G20 ministers call for better COVID cooperation during talks in Italy | DW | 29.06.2021

 With the pandemic continuing to loom large, the foreign and development ministers of the Group of 20 (G20) called for better international solutions for global crises on Tuesday.

-The gathering in the Italian city of Matera was their first face-to-face meeting in two years.
+The gathering in the Italian city of Matera was their first face-to-face meeting of G20 members in two years.

-Although the COVID pandemic was high up on the agenda, ministers also discussed the global climate change emergency.
+Although the COVID pandemic was high up on the agenda, ministers also discussed the global climate change emergency and food shortages in Africa.

 Ministers discussed ways to coordinate the international response to the health emergency.